Interpreting your Spring 2021 class schedule in PAWS

 Searching the online schedule of classes

-If you need to make adjustments to your fall schedule, you can search based on various criteria, including mode of instruction if you want to specifically look for only online courses or only those that will have some face to face instruction.
+If you need to make adjustments to your spring schedule, you can search based on various criteria, including mode of instruction if you want to specifically look for only online courses or only those that will have some face to face instruction.